erickveil/erickveil.github.com/_posts/2023-09-14-How-To-Design-a-MVI-Project-pt7.md

 ## Add Hilt to our Project

-Ensure you have Hilt set up in our project by adding the necessary dependencies and plugins.
+make sure you have Hilt set up in our project by adding the necessary dependencies and plugins.
 In our `build.gradle` (project level), you need to include the Hilt Gradle plugin:

 ```groovy
 plugins {